raeslab/lorepy/README.md

 Logistic Regression plots are used to plot the distribution of a categorical dependent variable in function of a continuous independent variable.

+If you prefer an R implementation of this package, have a look at [loreplotr](https://github.com/raeslab/loreplotr).

 ![LoRePlot example on Iris Dataset](https://raw.githubusercontent.com/raeslab/lorepy/main/docs/img/loreplot.png)

 ## Installation